YongoDavid/DEMO-2024-JULY/README.md

 July-14
-Today is sunday , i didnt do much , but i still put some work in , not just as hard as i do during the week.
+Today is sunday , i didnt do much , but i still put some work in , not just as hard as i do during the week. i sttill need to figure out this system data takking up sooo much storage , i dont kknow what to do anymore.